adinplb/Belajar-Machien-Learning-Terapan-Dicoding/Proyek Pertama/README.md

 - Menjelaskan metrik evaluasi yang digunakan untuk mengukur kinerja model.
 Misalnya, menjelaskan formula metrik dan bagaimana metrik tersebut bekerja

 ## Conclusion
-1. Tidak semua fitur memiliki pengaruh dalam prediksi model
+1. Not all features have an impact to the algorithms in model prediction.
-2. Neural Network dengan penangana imbalanece data memberikan nilai MSE paling kecil sehingga algoritma ini menjadi model terbaik
+2. Neural Network with handling imbalanced data using SMOTE, give the greatest accuracy value so this algorithm becomes the best model for predicting Breast Tumor Diagnosis.
-3. Iya, SMOTE memberikan tingkat akurasi yang tinggi dan nilai MSE yang rendah
+3. Yes, SMOTE influences the high accuracy of the model.